Scope: Best Start in Life for Disabled Children

 National Delivery Manager - Projects & Services with a particular focus on parenting and sleep services.

-To support one family through our 6 week course on sleep and behaviour change.
+= £240 supporting not one but two families through our 6 week course on sleep and behaviour change

 "My experience with parents today still shocks me that they get an offhand diagnosis and are told to come back in six months.
 You’re left to get on with it and I still come across parents who have nowhere to turn.”